geoffmunn/utility-scripts/docs/workflows.md

  Pick a combination of the 'when' values to match your requirements.

  Putting a reward condition in the 'when' section is a good idea so you don't withdraw tiny amounts of rewards and incur fees each time.

+ Specifing an exact time is risky if you have lots of workflows.
+These may take a while to complete and the time might change while the workflows are completing.
+I recommend specifying just an hour, or if you definitley want something run at a precise time, then make a workflow YML file with just this particular workflow.

  **Example 1** - *always withdraw all rewards.*